yimoyiran/Git-Leaarning/readMe.md

 this is main readMe
-We are going to log some git commands here. eg: Add this is change in yimo this is change in Git
+We are going to log some git commands here. eg: Add this is change in yimo this is change in Git repo